Quilt Suspension System #2, by Patsy Thompson Designs, LTD

 6. What about shipping costs and options?

-If you would like to know the exact shipping cost to your address, click on the green button "Add to Cart" above, and then click on "Proceed to Checkout".
+If you would like to know the shipping cost to your address, click on the green button "Add to Cart" above, and then click on "Proceed to Checkout".
 There you will be asked for your State (or country, if outside the US), and your zip or postal code.
-It will then show you the shipping charge.
+It will then show you the shipping charges.